Level 1 Avalanche CourseOctober 27, 2016

 With skiing right out the door it’s tough to beat access for our field sessions and the evenings at the hut provide additional opportunities for students to cover essential course material with our instructors.
-This is a can’t miss course with a client-to-guide ratio of 6:1 and a 12 participant maximum class size.
+This is a can’t miss course with a client-to-guide ratio of 5:1 and a 10 participant maximum class size (new for the 2020-2021 winter season).
 Want to squeeze in some additional backcountry skiing and more in-depth touring and decision making skills?
-Consider adding on an additional day of Private Ski Guiding or take the 1 day AIARE Avalanche Rescue Course – which is now a prerequisite for the Avalanche Level 2 Course.
+Consider adding on an additional day of Private Ski Guiding or take the 1 day Avalanche Rescue Course – which is now a prerequisite for the Avalanche Level 2 Course.

 Course Progression with The Local Experts

 San Juan Mountain Guides has been offering formal avalanche courses since 1992.
 Our program and course curriculum has been meticulously customized by AMGA Certified Ski/IFMGA Guides and former Ski/Snow Patrol Professionals.
 We offer the most comprehensive access to terrain in the San Juan Mountains – from the Sneffels Range to both the North and South sides of Red Mountain Pass and all the way to Coal Bank Pass.
 No other guide service or avalanche school in the region can offer this variety of terrain as part of their program.